dhconnelly/june-lang/README.md

-Before that I also did an internship on the Google Web Toolkit (a Java to JavaScript compiler) team, and spent most of an internship on the Google Sheets team working on J2ObjC, an Objective-C to JavaScript compiler.
+Before that I also did an internship on the Google Web Toolkit (a Java to JavaScript compiler) team, and spent most of an internship on the Google Sheets team working on J2ObjC, a Java-to-Objective-C compiler.

 ## License